Home > Short-Term Health Insurance > Oregon Short-Term Health Insurance

 But short-term health plans can vary considerably from one plan to another, so it’s important to carefully understand what’s covered and what’s not covered before you purchase a policy; you don’t want to find out that a particular service is not covered after you need it.

-If you need to purchase health insurance coverage in Oregon outside of the annual open enrollment period (November 1 to January 15), first check to see if you’re eligible for a special enrollment period.
-If so, that would allow you to enroll in an ACA-compliant individual major medical plan through Oregon’s marketplace (Obamacare).
+If you need to purchase health insurance coverage in Oregon outside of the annual open enrollment period for individual-market coverage, first check to see if you’re eligible for a special enrollment period.
+If so, that would allow you to enroll in an ACA-compliant individual major medical plan through Oregon’s Marketplace (Obamacare).
 Multiple qualifying life events can trigger a special enrollment period and allow you to buy an ACA-compliant plan.

 ACA-compliant healthcare plans are purchased on a month-to-month basis; you won’t have to enroll for the entire year.
 So you can purchase one (during open enrollment or a special enrollment period) even if you only need a few months of coverage before another policy takes effect.
 For example, if you’ll soon be eligible for Medicare or a plan offered by a new employer, you’ll be able to cancel the ACA-compliant plan when your new coverage takes effect.